Gustavo-Teleguario/MYStack-It/README.md

 ## 🚀 Overview

-"MYStack It!" is an simple **Android game** developed with the **Unity Engine**.
+"MYStack It!" is an simple **Android game** developed with **Unity Engine**.
 The goal is simple: build the highest possible tower by precisely stacking blocks on top of each other.
 With each successfully placed block, the speed increases, making the game progressively more challenging.

 This application offers a straightforward introduction to Unity's core principles, making it ideal for understanding the basics.